DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Conclusion and Future Work

-In this paper, we propose a novel Deep Fusion Generative Adversarial Networks (DF-GAN) for text-to-image generation tasks which is able to directly synthesize more realistic and text-image semantic consistent images without stacking architecture and extra networks.
-Moreover, we propose a novel target-aware discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and one-way output, it significantly improves the image quality and text-image semantic consistency, and accelerate the convergence of generator.
-Besides, we propose a novel Deep text-image Fusion Block (DFBlock) which fuses text and image features more effectively and deeply.
-Furthermore, we present a novel method called the skip-z with truncation to provide the generator with a stable and better text latent space for synthesizing higher-quality images.
-Extensive experiment results show that our proposed DF-GAN significantly outperforms state-of-the-art models on the CUB dataset and more challenging COCO dataset.
+In this paper, we propose a novel DF-GAN for the text-to-image generation tasks.
+We present a one-stage text-to-image Backbone that can synthesize high-resolution images directly without entanglements between different generators.
+We also propose a novel Target-Aware Discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and One-Way Output.
+It can further enhance the text-image semantic consistency without introducing extra networks.
+Besides, we introduce a novel Deep text-image Fusion Block (DFBlock) which fully fuses text and image features more effectively and deeply.
+Extensive experiment results demonstrate that our proposed DF-GAN significantly outperforms current state-of-the-art models on the CUB dataset and more challenging COCO dataset.